jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-shepz-church-of-techno.md

 **Shepz:** Probably [Kollectiv Turmstrasse](https://www.facebook.com/kollektivturmstrasse/) - although not strictly techno, they'd be a solid booking.
 Other than that, I'd like to be able to book Dopamine again.
 Matty was a resident of ours in the early days of Church of Techno, and tore many a head apart at our parties over the years.

 **RR:** Nice one.
 Cheers mate, catch you at the service!

-Church of Techno’s “The Techno Bug” is in session this Friday 17th Nov.
-Get your tickets [here](https://www.facebook.com/events/694323604094382/).